AhsanAyub/md.ahsanayub.github.io/index.md

 At CEROC, I mainly conduct research in the domain of Malware Analysis where I aim to solve important, real-world challenges that involve identification, protection, detection, and recovery from malware by incorporating Data Science, Machine Learning, Deep Learning, and other techniques as per requirement.

-Aside from research, I enjoy learning industry standards of (Secure) Software Development as well as state-of-the-art practices of Data Science and Machine Learning, participating competitive programming challenges primarily under the category of Algorithm and Data Structure using C / C++, and involving in outreach / (voluntary) leadership activities.
+Aside from research, I enjoy learning industry standards of (Secure) Software Development as well as state-of-the-art (academia and industry) practices of Data Science and Machine Learning, participating competitive programming challenges primarily under the category of Algorithm and Data Structure using C / C++, and involving in outreach / (voluntary) leadership activities.

 ## Latest News